-Enbridge requires all workers to always wear full-length pants and long-sleeved shirts on worksites.
+Enbridge requires all workers to always wear full-length pants and long-sleeved shirts on Enbridge Worksites.

-On mainline construction, a minimum requirement of six-inch sleeves is acceptable on green field sites or during new mainline construction unless the hazard assessment identifies the need for long sleeve shirts.
+On ROW and mainline construction, where there is no flash fire risk, a minimum requirement of six-inch sleeves is acceptable unless the hazard assessment identifies the need for long sleeve shirts.